 Tips and Warnings

-- There are a few side effects to watch out for if sage has to be ingested as a treatment for certain ailments.
+There are a few side effects to watch out for if sage is to be ingested as a treatment for certain ailments.

 - Pregnant women and nursing moms are especially advised to avoid exposure to sage extracts for medicinal purposes.
-It can unduly induce early labor and dry up breast milk, respectively.
+It can unduly induce early labor and dry up breast milk.

-- Freezing is a great option compared to drying, as it retains the fresh flavor of sage and it can be done faster.
+- Freezing is a great option compared to drying, as it retains the fresh flavor of sage and it's faster than drying

 - Never harvest sage leaves during early fall, to allow the plants to have the necessary reserves to make it through the winter.